robbles/rad/README.md

 and all rules in the colorers `~/.rad/colorer1.yaml` and `~/.rad/colorer2.yaml` will be applied to the input text in order!

-rad can also make these files for you interactively, using the `--new/-n` option.
+rad can also make these files for you interactively, using the `--new/-n` option:

+    $ rad -n
+    Colorer name for this rule: logs
+    Pattern to match: ERROR
+    Foreground color [white]: red
+    Background color [black]:
+    Style [bright]:

+    $ tail -f log.txt | rad logs

+Colorer files will be appended to, so you can quickly build a colorer with a bunch of rules by running this a few times.

 Roadmap
 -------